apereo/cas/docs/cas-server-documentation/services/Service-Access-Strategy-ABAC-Activation.md

 the final access strategy result if the strategy is determined to remain inactive.

 You can implement the conditions using the following strategies.

-## ABAC
+{% tabs abacconditions %}

+{% tab abacconditions Attributes %}
 The activation strategy can be conditionally activated based on available principal attributes.

 ```json
 {